mamiksik/ObjektViz/objektviz-docs/docs/index.md

     style E fill:#fce4ec
     style F fill:#f1f8e9
 ```

-### Database Connection (KuzuDB)
-Start the dashboard by establishing a connection to your EKG database
 !!! tip

     You are free to structure your dashboard as you like, the above is just a common pattern we use in our examples.
 The key is to have a Streamlit page where you can place your control components and visualization components.

 #### 1. Set up database connection

+Start the dashboard by establishing a connection to your EKG database
 ```python
 queries = ov_kuzu.KuzuEKGRepository(...)
 ...